Conference Menu

 Making Binding and Potency Studies Trustworthy will bring together researchers and practitioners working at the interface of chemistry, biology pharmacology, and data science to address a fundamental challenge: how to ensure that binding and potency studies provide reliable and reproducible information.
 Despite the central role of affinity constants (Kd, Km) and surrogate potency parameters (IC50, EC50, Ki) in biomedical research and drug discovery, methodological variability and insufficient error analysis often lead to misleading conclusions.
 This symposium will highlight recent advances in experimental design, data acquisition, and quantitative analysis that improve the accuracy of binding and potency determinations.
 Speakers will showcase strategies for minimizing systematic errors, establishing robust quality metrics, and promoting transparency in reporting.
 By fostering dialogue across disciplines, the symposium aims to build consensus on best practices and to inspire new approaches that will strengthen confidence in binding and potency data across both academic and industrial settings.

-Natural Products, Enzymes and Engineering: A Unified Approach (BM/CA/OR)
+Natural Products, Enzymes and Engineering: A Unified Approach (BM)

 Organizers